Reference Library Sitemap

 Black Codes from Wikipedia, the free encyclopdia.

-The History of Jim Crow.
+The Rise and Fall of Jim Crowfrom PBS.
 Explore the complex African-American experience of segreation from the 1870s through the 1950s.
 Includes 4-part TV series: The Rise and Fall of Jim Crow, Jim Crow History Resources, Geographic perspectives, Jim Crow and Literature, Teacher Resources, and more.